Jacorb90/Prestige-Tree/docs/challenges.md

 - goal: A Decimal for the cost of the upgrade.
 By default, the goal is in basic Points.

-- unl(): A function returning a bool to determine if the challenge is unlocked or not.
+- unl(): A function returning a bool to determine if the challenge is visible or not.

 - onComplete() - **optional**, this function will be called when the challenge is completed when previously incomplete.